YOU ARE VIEWING A DEMO REPORT

 - Can perform with or without direction: Beth is able to get the job done with minimal input but will not resist direction or guidance.

-- Respectful debater: Beth enjoys the challenge of convincing others but will allow them to maintain their point of view.
-She does not necessarily need to believe in the arguments she makes, but it helps.
+- Respectful debater: Beth often enjoys the challenge of convincing others but will tolerate others maintaining their point of view.
+She does not necessarily need to believe in their arguments, but it helps.

 - More sympathetic than empathetic: Beth is capable of intellectually appreciating another person's experience, but is less adept at genuinely connecting with another's experience emotionally.
 She may not recognize more subtle aspects of communication.